Garsh0/Spotify-Playlist-Beatsaver-Map-Downloader-File/README.md

 # Spotify-Playlist-Beatsaver-Map-Downloader-File
-Finds and downloads Beat Saber maps from a Spotify playlist
+Finds and downloads Beat Saber maps from a Spotify playlist (it's not perfect, may miss a few songs since it doesn't look through every map)

 # Setup
 To start, the program will need to authenticate your Spotify